Offering Customer Financing: A Guide for Business Owners

 Finturf partners with a large lending network that caters to merchants, service providers, and merchants that want to offer financing to make their products and services more affordable.
 Finturf offers financing to underserved merchants, such as small retail businesses.

 Additionally, Finturf works with medical service providers like chiropractors, dentists, plastic surgeons, ophthalmologists and others.
-Finally, contractors in general home improvements, roofing, flooring, HVAC and others can offer financing through Finturf.
+Finally, contractors in general home improvements, roofing, flooring, HVAC and others can offer contractor financing for customers through Finturf.

 Bottom Line